jumiverse/jumiverse.github.io/about/meet-mia.md

 **Morning:**

-The morning is typically filled with meetings to synch with my team of experts or holding **coaching** sessions.
+The morning is normally filled with meetings to synch with my team of experts or hold **coaching** sessions.
 If possible, I try to integrate some **"meet&walk"** or short and simple workouts.
-I like to be prepared and take time to work on drafts for compelling conference talks or bigger **workshops** with an efficient and engaging agenda.
+I like to be prepared and take time to work on drafts for compelling (conference) talks or bigger **workshops** with an efficient and engaging agenda.

 **Lunch:**